Middleware

 Tip: Prefer using named functions as handlers, rather than anonymous functions, or concrete objects.

-Take a good look at controllers in Angel!
+Take a good look at in Angel!